davidbeckonline/davidbeckonline-site/content/post/2023-03_debut-cable.md

 # How to get the stylus cables back into the tonearm of a Pro-Ject Debut III record player

-**In this post, I decribe the small issue I was facing with the stylus cables on my ro-Ject Debut III record player.**
+**In this post, I decribe the small issue I was facing with the stylus cables on my Pro-Ject Debut III record player.**

 ### Situation